Resettlement

 Armed Forces Resettlement Training Courses

-Electrical Courses Limited is very proud to have the opportunity to offer training courses for military leavers and ex-military servicemen and women.
-We are ELC registered and our Managing Director and lecturer Neil Phillips served in the army himself, which has given him the advantage of understanding what it is like to leave the military and step into the civilian life.
-Because of Neil’s past with the armed forces we can give you the best support for when going through such a big change in your life and achieving your goal of becoming a qualified Electrician on civi street.
+Electrical Courses Limited is proud to offer training courses for military leavers and ex-servicemen and women during resettlement.
+We are ELC registered, and our Managing Director and lecturer, Neil Phillips, served in the army himself.
+His experience gives him the advantage of understanding what it is like to leave the military and enter civilian life.
+Because of Neil’s armed forces background, we provide the best support during this major life change and help you achieve your goal of becoming a qualified electrician on civilian street.

 Which courses to study to become a qualified Electrician?